ytakefuji/bash-shell/README.md

 <img src='cygwin.png' width=180 height=80>
 <pre>
 We can run any line commands (bash, apt, Python, Firefox,...).
+You must exercise yourself with the following commands.
-The followings are basic bash commands:
+The followings are basic bash or zsh commands:

 cd: to change directory
 ls: to list files or directories (folders)